renanbs/extractor/README.md

 Just copy the script "extractor.py" to the directory that has this structure.

+## Dependencies
+The only dependencies is to have unrar installed.
+I haven't done any checks for it.

 ## How to run
 It will search recursively for all .rar files and extract it.
 ```bash